ANOVA (Analysis of variance)

 - Standardized coefficients chart: The barchart displays the values and confidence intervals of the standardized coefficients.

 - Regression chart: The chart shows the observed values, the regression line and both types of confidence interval around the predictions.

-- Standardized residuals as a function of the explanatory variable: This chart shows the standardized residuals as a function of the explanatory variable.
-In principle, the residuals should be distributed randomly around the X-axis.
+- Standardized residuals as a function of model predictions: In principle, the residuals should be distributed randomly around the X-axis.
 If there is a trend or a shape, this shows a problem with the model.